AxonIQ/reference-guide/axon-framework/modules.md

 ### Axon Mongo

 This module provides event and saga store implementations that store event streams and sagas in a MongoDB database.
 [MongoDB](https://www.mongodb.com/) is a document based NoSQL database.

+### Axon Mongo Spring Boot Starter

+This module provides Spring auto-configuration on top of the `axon-mongo` module.

 ### Axon Spring Cloud